Land & Community Partners

 Power Trip Energy is dedicated to improving the future of our community and our state through the use of renewable energy technologies.
-At Finnriver, we have installed an expandable, grid-tied 65-kilowatt system, using 212 solar panels.
+At Finnriver we installed an expandable grid-tied system of 212 solar panels thanks to support from the community and a USDA Rural Energy for America program.
 These panels cover 3,000 square feet of roof space at the Cider Garden, with an estimated annual production of 65,000 kWh of electricity.
-This powers the operation with renewable sunshine and sends green energy back into the power grid and helps promote a renewable energy future!
+This powers the operation with renewable sunshine and sends green energy back into the power grid — and helps promote a renewable energy future!

 Finnriver was awarded a USDA Rural Energy for America Program grant to help fund this project and also received community support from a crowd-funded Barnraiser campaign.
 Thanks to everyone who helped us light up this solar system!